Skip to main content

 Before committing to code, I used the department's Agriculture Design System to create Figma prototypes for concept validation and testing.
 Because business units manage relationships with exporters, we began by validating early concepts with them.

-Next, we developed a research script and ran moderated usability sessions with exporters to gather feedback.
-Participants were recruited through Askable, giving us direct access to real users and ensuring insights reflected actual user needs.
+We then developed a research script and ran moderated usability sessions with exporters.
+Participants were recruited through Askable, giving us direct access to the people who would actually use the service.

 Navigation